equinix/metal-cli/docs/metal_project.md

 ## metal project

-Project operations.
-For more information on Equinix Metal Projects, visit https://metal.equinix.com/developers/docs/accounts/projects/.
+Project operations: create, get, update, delete, and bgpenable, bgpconfig, bgpsessions.

 ### Synopsis

-Project operations: create, get, update, and delete.
+Information and management for Projects and Project-level BGP.
+Documentation on Projects is on https://metal.equinix.com/developers/docs/accounts/projects/, and documentation on BGP is on https://metal.equinix.com/developers/docs/bgp/bgp-on-equinix-metal/.

 ### Options